NaveenDA/NaveenDA/README.md

 ### 👨‍💻 About Me

 - 🔧  8+ years of experience building scalable software across early-stage startups and billion-dollar companies.
-- 🧠  Currently working as a **Machine Learning Engineer at IODO**, building intelligent systems that scale.
+- 🧠  Currently working as a **Machine Learning Engineer at PestoAI**, building intelligent systems that scale.
 - 🎓  Graduated with an **MSc in Big Data Science** from Queen Mary University of London *(Sep 2022 – Sep 2023)*.
 - 💬  Open to consulting, product discussions, or collaboration in AI, SaaS, or developer tooling.